Great Ocean Road Tour

-Early morning, our friendly tour guide will pick you up from your hotel.
+Early morning, your tour guide will greet you at the hotel.

-Travel southwest from Melbourne and bypass the city of Geelong, the second largest city in Victoria.
+Travel southwesterly from Melbourne, bypass Geelong, the second largest city in Victoria.

-The 243-kilometer Great Ocean Road begins at the surfing town of Torquay, ending in Allansford, a peaceful town in western Victoria.
+The 243-kilometre Great Ocean Road starts from the surfing town of Torquay, ending in Allansford, a peaceful inland treasure located in western Victoria.

-Fasten your seat belt and be ready for a fun-packed Great Ocean Road tour.
+Fasten your seat belt and prepare for a fun-packed Great Ocean Road tour.

 Kennett River – Koala in the Wild